Chapter 71. Now Is the Critical Time for Performing One’s Duty and Obtaining Truth

-Then, how do you say that a person’s faith is produced?
-How is a person’s genuine “belief” in God produced?
+How do you say that a person’s faith is produced?
+How is a person’s genuine belief in God produced?
 Have you experienced this?
 (Seeing more of God’s works; knowing God more; being able to believe that one’s everyday surroundings are arranged by God Himself.)
-First you must learn how to apply God’s word and experience God’s word in all things.
+First, you must learn how to apply God’s word and experience God’s word in all things.
 Go taste and experience every word spoken by God and His every requirement of humankind.
 Go see whether what God says is really the case; you must prove it, and in the process of proving it you will unconsciously discover that every word God speaks is very true and clear and can clearly and truly supply your life.
 It can guide your daily life.
 It is your path.
 It is the direction of your life.
-As you experience this process, you are actually using your own experiences and impressions to prove that the words God has spoken are truth and are the life of humankind, aren’t you?
+As you experience this process, you are actually using your own experiences and impressions to prove that the words God has spoken are truth and are the life of humankind.
 The more you prove that, the greater will be your faith in God.
 Have you experienced this?
 (We have experienced this.)
 If you are unable to experience this, then your faith in God is stuck on the words, and those are empty.
-Why is it that some people believe for over twenty years but obtain nothing in the end and do not obtain truth?
+Why is it that some people believe for over twenty years but in the end they obtain nothing, do not obtain truth, do not have real faith in God, and they are full of complaining and fall into a passivity they cannot escape?
 How can this be?
-They do not have real faith in God, and in the end they are full of complaining and fall into a passivity they cannot escape.
-Why?
-This is why: Their faith in God was stuck on external action; they do not know what it is to believe in God, how to experience God’s word, or how to treat God’s word or the truths God expresses.
+Their faith in God was stuck on external action; they do not know what it is to believe in God, how to experience God’s word, or how to treat God’s word or the truths God expresses.
 They do not apply them.
-It’s just like you went to a banquet and people ask, “How was the banquet?”
-“Quite good, great, there were foods of every color, an explosion of beautiful color.
-The colors were great.
-There was red, white, green—and they were all quite vivid.”
-People say, “Well, did you eat anything?”
+It’s just like going to a banquet; after you came back, people ask, “How was the banquet?”
+“Quite good, great, there were foods of every color, red, white, green—and they were all quite vivid.”
+“Well, did you eat anything?”
 “The smell was great; I smelled it.”
 “Did you taste anything?
 Which was good, the fish?
 The meat?
 Or the vegetables?”
-“Yes, they were all great!
-The vegetables looked crispy, and very green.
-That fish, I could see the skin was all there, it was so fresh.
-It had a fresh fragrance.”
+“They were all great!
+The vegetables looked crispy.
+That fish, I could see the skin was all there, it had a fresh fragrance.”
 Then the others say, “Did you get to eat it?
 How was this banquet, really?”
 “Great, there was a lot there.”
 And that’s all the person concludes about the feast.
-The people who are like this, are they not pitiable?
+Are such people not pitiable?
 (They are.)
 Why are they pitiable?
-(They didn’t get to eat.)
 There’s a hymn—what does it say? (“Sit at a banquet and suffer great famine.”)
 Yes, that’s it.
 You remembered.
 That’s it!
-This is exactly what it means: It refers to these people, who believe in God yet do nothing to put truth into practice.
+It refers to people who believe in God yet do nothing to put truth into practice.
 Those who do not put truth into practice are attending a rich banquet but suffering a great famine.
-That’s what it is.
 You are familiar with this situation, aren’t you?
-It refers to this sort of people who in the end are the most pitiable and are cast off, regardless of how much of a contribution they have made or how far they’ve come.
-That is this type of person.
+Regardless of how much of a contribution they have made or how many miles they’ve traveled, in the end they are the most pitiable who will be cast off.
 It is not God who eliminates them; it is they who eliminate themselves.
-Is this not so?
-(It is.)